Does Familiarity Breed Contempt?

 The expression "familiarity breeds contempt" is all too familiar.
-Yet, as the case with many common sayings, we might benefit from taking a look at whether or not it truly makes sense.
-When we don't examine these beliefs they tend to become self-fulfilling prophecies.
+Yet, as is the case with many common sayings, we might benefit from taking a look at whether or not it truly makes sense.
+When we don't examine these beliefs, they tend to become self-fulfilling prophecies.
 Ordinarily, the expression "familiarity breeds contempt" refers to what often happens in long-standing relationships and marriages.
 Regrettably, over time too may relationships begin to see their happiness wither.
-Yet, the question remains: is it actually familiarity that causes this disappointment?
+Yet, the question remains: Is it actually familiarity that causes this disappointment?

 In relationships, the problem is not with familiarity, but more about that to which we're acclimating.
-For example, disrespectful, dishonoring, and negative energy all too often become familiar territory in relationships.
+For example, disrespectful, dishonoring, and negative energy all too often becomes familiar territory in relationships.
 These are the elements that cause contempt.
 Perhaps we'd be better off saying mediocrity or unhappiness breed contempt.

-When we honor one another we're not likely to experience contempt.
+When we honor one another, we're not likely to experience contempt.
 The disdain comes from not getting our needs met.
 It originates from a turning away from your partner and a relationship philosophy that more likely resembles a "me first" attitude.
 Contempt is the emotional reaction to not feeling cared for and perhaps disrespected.
 When we feel valued by our partners, our relationships are inclined to thrive.
 At the least, this feeling of being valued tends to limit hostility and scorn.
 When we devalue our partners, contempt becomes very prevalent.